ansys/pyfluent/doc/source/getting_started/installation.rst

    python codegen/allapigen.py

-- The full PyFluent package includes some required API classes that are auto-generated rather than maintained under version control.This command runs the auto-generation script included in the repository.
+- The full PyFluent package includes some required API classes that are auto-generated rather than maintained under version control.
+This command runs the auto-generation script included in the repository.
 Note that this step requires an Ansys Fluent installation.

 By following these steps, you'll set up PyFluent for local development, ensuring that any changes you make to the source code are immediately usable without needing to reinstall the package.

 Fluent Installation
 -------------------